Rohinimithrak/Parking-Analysis/README.md

-Parking usage analysis by patrolling method and to find the
+Parking usage analysis by patrolling method and to find the parking turnover.